 The wine making is each year is highly focused – creating one Cabernet Sauvignon from the same block within the historic Lewelling Vineyards in St. Helena each year.
 Lewelling Vineyards is one of the oldest continuously-owned family vineyards in Napa Valley with family roots dating back to 1864 when the family patriarch John Lewelling moved to St. Helena.
 The vineyard itself is located at the base of the Mayacamas mountains on the western side of the valley.
 The vines grow on rich benchland soils; several premium producers source from this vineyard – Greg was introduced to the property by Dave Phinney.

 In a rather remarkable vintage variation, it is interesting to try both the 2014 and 2015 wines side by side.

-The 2014 GKG Cellars Cabernet Sauvignon reals a pretty bouquet – layers of dark fruit including blackberry and black cherry – a sweetness shows as the wine breathes including hints of graham cracker.
+The 2014 GKG Cellars Cabernet Sauvignon reveals a pretty bouquet with layers of dark fruit including blackberry and black cherry; a sweetness shows as the wine breathes including hints of Graham cracker.
 Well layered on the palate including an intensity from mid palate through to the finish.
 Shows flavors of dark plum, hints of tobacco with more red fruit showing on the finish including raspberry and hints of mocha.
 Somewhat savory; like the 2015, shows excellent acidity.
 There are no harsh edges to the tannins – the finish is smooth.
 Compared to the robust 2013 vintage in general the 2014’s are more approachable in their youth including this wine.